llm-edge/hal-9100/examples/hello-world-code-interpreter-mixtral-nodejs/README.md

-# Open Source Assistants API Quickstart Guide
+# HAL-9100 Quickstart Guide

-This guide demonstrates how to use the Open Source Assistants API to create an assistant that can answer questions about startup investments using `code_interpreter` and `function` tools and `mixtral` LLM.
+This guide demonstrates how to use HAL-9100 to create an assistant that can answer questions about startup investments using `code_interpreter` and `function` tools and `mixtral` LLM.

 **Function calling** is a more precise and automatic way to provide context to an LLM than retrieval.